cosmoskaluga/De-novo-transcriptome-assembly-HW/HW.md

 How it will be graded:
 * The maximum is 10 points.

-* Optional task gives you 2 extra points
+* Optional tasks gives you 2 extra points

 * For missing step - minus 5 points.

 * If the report/code is missing - 0 points.

-* For each missing figure/plot - minus 2 points.

 * For each missing answer to ❓ - minus 2 points.